 Criminal Defense Attorneys

 Individuals, corporations, and political officials charged with or under investigation for suspected criminal conduct need skilled advocates to represent their interests.
-The attorneys at Murphy & Anderson handle all types of criminal matters from complex business crimes to traditional criminal defense in both federal and State courts.
+The attorneys at Murphy & Anderson handle all types of criminal matters in both federal and state courts.

 It is important to obtain legal counsel as soon as possible to help protect you or your business during a criminal investigation and arrest.
 Extraordinary results require a thorough investigation from the onset and vigorous representation throughout the entire process.
 Our firm works closely with seasoned private investigators who will work around the clock to ensure your case is properly investigated.
 Our vast experience will enable us to evaluate your circumstances to help achieve the best possible result.

 Many of our clients do not have any prior experience with the criminal justice system and need the guidance and experience that our firm can offer.
 Whether you or your business are being investigated, were arrested, or were a witness or victim of a crime, we are here to help guide you through the process and aggressively fight for your rights.

 An arrest may ultimately result in a jury trial, and it is important to retain attorneys that you believe will make an impressive and credible presentation.
 Murphy & Anderson's attorneys have the trial experience, personality, people skills, and advocacy to handle these matters efficiently and effectively.
 Our attorneys and staff have undivided loyalty to our clients and will persevere to achieve successful results.
 Compromise is not always the best solution, and Murphy & Anderson recognizes this fact.
 At the same time, the attorneys at Murphy & Anderson are known for the highest ethics, professionalism, and integrity.

 Specific Criminal Cases & Overview